I. The Misframed Argument

 IV.
 Theology as Incomplete Geometry

-At this point it becomes possible to say something that is usually avoided, either out of politeness or hostility: theology, at its best, was incomplete.
+Here it becomes possible to say something that is usually avoided, either out of politeness or hostility: theology, at its best, was incomplete geometry.

-This matters, because most modern critiques of religion attack it where it is weakest—at the level of story, doctrine, and historical claim—while ignoring the deeper consistency of its central intuition.
+Most modern critiques of religion attack it where it is weakest, at the level of story, doctrine, and historical claim, while ignoring the deeper consistency of its central intuition.
 That intuition was about structure.

-This is not to say theology achieved perfect coherence—far from it—but that its central intuition grasped something real about global access.
+Theology never achieved perfect coherence.
+But its central intuition grasped something real about global access.

 Take the so-called omni-properties seriously for a moment.
 Analytically.